collectiveaccess/ProvidenceDocs/_source/setup/install/Ubuntu_20.04.rst

    apt install -y ghostscript libgraphicsmagick1-dev libpoppler-dev dcraw redis-server ffmpeg libimage-exiftool-perl libreoffice mediainfo

 Now we are ready to install the CollectiveAccess `Providence` back-end cataloguing application.
 The web server we installed earlier uses `/var/www/html` for documents by default (the "web server root" directory).
 We are going to place CollectiveAccess here, in a subdirectory named `ca`.
-A URL for this directory will be http://<your server ip>/ca.
+The URL for this directory will be http://<your server ip>/ca.

 .. tip::